0xcuriousapple/ethIndexerAPI/README.md

 Hey Hi! <br>
 Abhishek here<br>
-This is submission to [challenge](https://www.notion.so/Backend-Engineer-c3bc14e4fad04b40a486d5cbdad83093) proposed by you, the Matic team. <br>
+This is submission to [challenge](https://www.notion.so/Backend-Engineer-c3bc14e4fad04b40a486d5cbdad83093) proposed by you, the Matic team! <br>
 Basically, I had to index Kovan net for the latest 10k blocks and store that in the database and expose that DB by API.

 # My Approach

-There were multiple points, where I had to make choice, <br>
+There were multiple instances, where I had to make choice, <br>
 The following are some of them. <br>
 Cheers 🍷